chattersoft/chatter/readme.md

 # Chatter
 Chatter is a app that is hosted locally and let's you chat with people on your network seamlessly.
 Please star!

+# Security Updates
+Consider not installing before messages are encrypted, and user salts are not stored in plain sight.

 # How to run
 Install [python](https://www.python.org/downloads/)